 - deduct your actual expenses (gasoline, upkeep, repairs), or

-- use the standard mileage rate (56 cents per mile for 2014; 56.5 cents per mile for 2013).
+- use the standard mileage rate (check the IRS website for current rates).
 To qualify for the standard mileage rate, you must use the standard mileage method the first year you use a car for your business activity.
 Moreover, you can't use the standard mileage rate if you have claimed accelerated depreciation deductions in prior years, or have taken a Section 179 deduction for the vehicle.

 5. Long Distance Travel

 If you travel overnight for your rental activity, you can deduct your airfare, hotel bills, meals, and other expenses.
 If you plan your trip carefully, you can even mix landlord business with pleasure and still take a deduction.